Hillsborough's Fields a U-Pick Paradise

 Some of the best fruits and vegetables of a growing season await those willing to stoop or stretch for them in local famers' fields.
 That's because end-of-season crops designated for U-Pick remain on plants longer, absorbing more nutrients that add flavor.

 Farmers like Susan and Scot Dumke will be happy to see you roll up to their fields.
-For almost 10 years the Dumkes have welcomed U-Pick customers at their 20-acre blueberry spread, Blues Berry Farm, in Plant City, for two or three weeks beginning in mid-May.
+For more than 10 years the Dumkes have welcomed U-Pick customers at their 20-acre blueberry spread, Blues Berry Farm, in Plant City, for two or three weeks beginning in mid-May.

 U-Pick is a great way for farmers to sell fruit and vegetables after work crews have gathered most of the crop.
 It's a win-win situation: Farmers save on labor and shipping costs, and consumers get the freshest produce at low prices.